-To the County Board of Commissioners and Citizens of Hamilton County and quality of life issues in order to sustain and enhance a high quality of life for our citizens.
-Focus on these goals is important to our mission of ensuring progressive, sustainable growth for the future needs of Hamilton County citizens where they live, work and play.
+This year's budget continues our long-term goals and commitments to sound financial operations, economic development, public education improvement, and quality of life issues in order to sustain and enhance a high quality of life for our citizens.
+Focusing on these goals is important to our mission of ensuring progressive, sustainable growth for the future needs of Hamilton County citizens where they live, work and play.